Criminal Minds: How to think like a hacker?

 Countermeasure:

 After vulnerability detection, patching application source code is not always possible for many reasons.
 For continuous protection, a web application firewall is a feasible solution that not only prevents attacks but also provides data on attack attempts.
-It helps to learn more about techniques that attackers use and then framing better policies to detect and protect web applications.
+It helps to learn more about techniques that attackers use and then frame better policies to detect and protect web applications.

 All-out Service Denial